jheddings/indigo-ghpu/README.md

     from ghpu import GitHubPluginUpdater
     ...
+    def __init__(self, pluginId, pluginDisplayName, pluginVersion, pluginPrefs):
         self.updater = GitHubPluginUpdater('jheddings', 'indigo-ghpu', self)

-Providing the `self` reference to the udpater allows it to use the current plugin's logging methods.
+Of course, replace this repository with your own in the example above.
+Providing the `self` reference to the udpater allows it to use the current plugin's logging methods and access to plugin properties.

 Either as a menu option, during `runConcurrentThread`, or by whatever method you choose, use the following method to check for new versions: